 - frequency of the survey

 - formulation of the questions: poorly-formulated questions could lead to errors prejudicial to a clear interpretation of the results.

 Finally, vigilance is vital with regard to the analysis of the responses.
 Analysis bias could lead to counterproductive actions to improve customer satisfaction.

 The “mystery shopper” method involves sending an investigator to test a service, contact customer support, or visit a point of sale.
 The objective is to evaluate the customer experience or relationship.
 Objective feedback from mystery shoppers enables brands to identify areas requiring improvement.

 Qualitative interviews are based on actively listening to customers.
-This method is used to determine the expectations, needs, motivations, and problems the customer has.
+This method is used to determine the expectations, needs, motivations, and problems the customer has to measure customer satisfaction.
 In other words, to better understand the customer’s purchasing and decision-making process.

 We use open-ended questions to encourage the customer to talk, then collect his or her feedback.
 The qualitative interview may be individual or collective.
 However, this method is costly and time-consuming.
 It might be used, for example, during the launch phase of a new offer.

 While customer surveys and questionnaires are a great place to start measuring satisfaction they should not be your only method of obtaining customer feedback.
 Some individuals prefer not to fill out lengthy surveys or are not very keen on taking part informal data collection methods.
 When this happens you might not be getting enough survey responses to adequately draw conclusions as to what makes a happy or unhappy customer.
 Remember that your company is most likely already getting a lot of feedback from already existing channels such as: